 top of page

 Reagan's work blends traditional woodworking with digital fabrication, casting, hand-building, and surface manipulation.
-Her process often begins with discarded lumber, which is moved between hand-carving and CNC milling, or embedded with alternative materials such as toy parts, plastic embellishments, stickers, found objects, and cast elements.
+Her process often begins with domestic construction materials like 2x4s or Douglas Fir fence posts, which are moved between hand-carving, traditional joinery, and CNC milling, then embedded with alternative materials and surface treatments.

-This layering and blending of materials and processes allows the work to shift between reverence and humor; placing contemporary technology in conversation with Western art history and ideals.
-Each piece becomes a site of contradiction: where labor meets the absurd, where sacred meets the tacky, and where we honor the inherent fluidity of materials and identities.
+This layering of materials and processes allows the work to shift between material empathy, humor, and grief.
+Each piece becomes a site of contradiction: where blue-collar labor meets Western art history ideals, where sacred meets tacky, and where relegation meets reverence.

 bottom of page